domoticz/domoticz/scripts/dzVents/documentation/README.md

  [2.0.0] Domoticz integration

  - Almost a complete rewrite.
  - **BREAKING CHANGE**: Accessing a device, scene, group, variable, changedDevice, or changedVariable has been changed: instead of doing `domoticz.devices['myDevice']` you now have to call a function: `domoticz.devices('myDevice')`.
 This applies also for the other collections: `domoticz.scenes(), domoticz.groups(), domoticz.changedDevices(), domoticz.changedVariables()`.
-If you want to use the iterators like forEach, filter and reduce you do this: `domoticz.devices().forEach(function() .. end)`.
-This change makes dzVents a whole lot faster in processing your event scripts. **So please change your existing dzVents scripts!**
+If you want to loop over these collection **you can no longer use the standard Lua for..pairs or for..ipairs construct**.
+You have to use the iterators like forEach, filter and reduce: `domoticz.devices().forEach(function() .. end)` (see [Iterators](#Iterators)).
+This was a necessary change to make dzVents a whole lot faster in processing your event scripts. **So please change your existing dzVents scripts!**
  - **BREAKING CHANGE**: after_sec, for_min, after_min, within_min methods have been renamed to the camel-cased variants afterSec, forMin, afterMin, withinMin.
 Please rename the calls in your script.
  - **BREAKING CHANGE**: There is no longer an option to check if an attribute was changed as this was quite useless.
 The device has a changed flag.
 You can use that.
 Please change your existing scripts.
  - **BREAKING CHANGE**: Many device attributes are now in the appropriate type (Number instead of Strings) so you can easily make calculations with them.
 Units are stripped from the values as much as possible. **Check your scripts as this may break stuff.**